All Episodes

 Apparently, what happened was they took a trip somewhere.

-They did that some some sort of uh uh hell, I don't know what it was.
+They did some sort of hell, I don't know what it was.

-Some sort of uh uh what what is fact-finding trips or junkets or something, and uh the the Office of Ethics is looking into how it was paid for, and so the Congressional Black Caucus is now screaming racism at the top of its lungs, claiming that the off uh that there aren't enough black investigators on Polosi's committee.
+And so the Congressional Black Caucus is now screaming racism at the top of its lungs, claiming that there aren't enough black investigators on Paul Pelosi's committee.

-And everybody thought the race business was gonna go away with the election of uh of Obama.
+And everybody thought the race business was going to go away with the election of Obama.

 Hi, Rush.